-- Workshops and production facilities which are suitable for manufacturing prototype models and test specimens; - b) Accommodation and test facilities which are suitable for carrying out tests and measurements needed to demonstrate compliance with the airworthiness codes and standards and environmental protection (where applicable) requirements.
+- a) Workshops and production facilities which are suitable for manufacturing prototype models and test specimens; - b) Accommodation and test facilities which are suitable for carrying out tests and measurements needed to demonstrate compliance with the airworthiness and environmental protection (where applicable) (where applicable) requirements.
 The test facilities may be subjected to additional technical conditions related to the nature of tests performed.